23Adrian/CARE_PL/README.md

-# CARE_PL4

 Care is a prototype Health Care protocol language

-1.To Create a patient simply write the patient's name followed by .create
+    To create a patient simply write the patient's name followed by .create() ex Angel.create()

-Ex:
-Angel.create

-2.To remove a patient simply write the patient's name followed by .remove
+    To remove a patient simply write the patient's name followed by .remove ex Angel.remove()

-Ex:
-Angel.remove

-3.To add a symptom use the patient's name then use .has() with symptom
+    To add a symptom: use the patient's name then use .has() with symptom

-Ex:
-Angel.has(fever)
+    ex: Angel.has(fever)

-4.To list a patient's symptoms use list
+    To list a patient's symptom's use .list()

-Ex:
-Angel.list
+    ex: Angel.list()

-5.To auto diagnose patient
+    To auto diagnose patient simply write the patient's name followed by .diagnose()
-    Simply write : Patient_Name.diagnose

-Ex:
-Angel.diagnose
+    ex: Angel.diagnose()

-6.To define your own illnesses
+    To define your own illnesses simply write ailment(ILLNESS).create()
-    Simply write : define.(illness)

-Ex:
-define.(flu)

-7.To add the symptom just write it inside the add

-Ex:
-illness(flu).add(fever)
+    ex: ailment(flu).create()

+    To add symtpoms to your defined illness write ailment(ILLNESS).add(SYMPTOM)
+    ex: ailment(flu).add(fever)

+    To add patient to queue write the keyword QUEUE followed by the patient's name
+    ex: queue(Angel)

+    To review a patient and remove from queue use the attend keyword
+    ex: attend()